PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 macOS 10.12.6 or higher can use the ruby that comes with the OS, at /usr/bin/ruby.
 #### Manully install Faraday and Faraday Middleware

 The Jamf module uses the [Faraday Gem](https://github.com/lostisland/faraday) and its companion [faraday_middleware](https://github.com/lostisland/faraday_middleware), as its underlying HTTP connector.
-You will need to install two gems manually:
+Fow now, you will need to install two gems manually:

 `gem install faraday`